MeanderingProgrammer/render-markdown.nvim/README.md

         highlight = 'RenderMarkdownCode',
         -- Highlight for language, overrides icon provider value. highlight_language = nil,
+        -- Highlight for language, used if icon provider does not have a value. highlight_fallback = 'RenderMarkdownCodeFallback',
         -- Padding to add to the left & right of inline code. inline_pad = 0,
         -- Highlight for inline code.